ChunjingXiao/TwitterPopularity/README.md

 This is the basic LFM with the dependency-based syntactic units.
 Here, posts are decomposed into syntactic units (primarily noun units and verb units).

-To get the predictive accuracy, just execute 13LFMFeatureSyn\zLFMFeaturePerTweet.bat.
+To get the predictive accuracy, (1) copy 2DataRandom\TweetTimeRtSparseCleanDepend under the folder 13LFMFeatureSyn.
+(2)  Execute 13LFMFeatureSyn\zLFMFeaturePerTweet.bat.
 And the results (SEN, SPE and G-Mean) will be saved in computePerTweetSum.txt.